gigascience/gigadb-website/docs/sop/PRODUCTION_TROUBLESHOOT.md

 Before you try to reach the grafana dashboard, your computer's IP has to be first  added into the security group of the monitoring instance in the AWS [dashboard](https://ap-east-1.console.aws.amazon.com/ec2/home?region=ap-east-1#Home:)

+### How to manage the containers for deploying GigaDB Website?

+The production containers can be managed through the live [portainer dashboard](https://portainer.gigadb.org/) or the staging [portainer dashboard](https://portainer.staging.gigadb.org/).
+The login credentials can be found at the gitlab variable page.
+The details of portainer can be found at [here](https://github.com/portainer/portainer).

 ### How to login the webapp server via ssh

 The webapp server can only be accessed through the bastion server for security reason, details as below: